-Luxury Accommodation Hideaway in the Huon Valley
+Luxury Accommodation Hideaway: Huon Valley

 Our first three days were spent at Woodbridge Hill Hideaway, in one of the four eco-friendly cabins perched high on the hillside overlooking the D’Entrecasteaux Channel and Bruny Island.
 Created artistically from Tasmanian timbers, luxuriously and beautifully furnished, including superb stained glass windows, this accommodation is magnificent.
 The views of southern Tassie from the spa bathroom, with sliding windows opening up to the panoramic view below, are amazing.